-We continually review our asset portfolio to identify opportunities to strategically acquire of dispose assets.
+We continually review our asset portfolio to identify opportunities to strategically acquire or dispose assets.
 We remain focused on pruning non-core assets with a view to mitigate against market and tenancy exposures and maximize return on investment.

-One property was held for sale at December 31, 2022 with the sale closing on February 1, 2023.
+We sold Kelowna Business Center ("KBC") on February 1, 2023.
 This property was a 71,600 sf office building with main floor retail on a 2.8 acre site in Kelowna and sold for gross proceeds of \$19.50 million (\$272.24/sf), resulting in net cash proceeds of \$9.00 million after mortgage repayment.
 This asset has been owned by the REIT since 2013 and prior to that had been owned by Melcor Developments since 2006.
 This was an opportunistic sale that enabled the REIT to pay down our line of credit while also achieving a good return on investment for unitholders.